rjalexa/spotifydl/README.md

 2. Ask for permission to read your playlists
 3. Redirect to localhost (you can close the browser tab after authentication)

-The CSV file will be saved with all the track metadata, making it easy to analyze your music in Excel, Google Sheets, or any other tool!
+The CSV files will be saved in the `data/` directory with all the track metadata, making it easy to analyze your music in Excel, Google Sheets, or any other tool!

+## Output Format:

+Each playlist (including Liked Songs) is exported as a separate CSV file in the `data/` directory:
+- Playlist files are named after the playlist (e.g., `My Playlist.csv`)
+- Liked Songs are exported as `Liked Songs.csv`
+- Merged playlists are saved as `data/total_list.csv`

+All CSV files include the following columns:
+- Track information (name, artists, album, etc.)
+- Spotify data (popularity, duration, URLs)
+- Audio features (danceability, energy, tempo, etc.)
+- Playlist-specific data (when added, who added)